nbasyl/DoRA/README.md

 The official implementation of [DoRA](https://arxiv.org/abs/2402.09353) can be found [here](https://github.com/huggingface/peft/blob/main/src/peft/tuners/lora/layer.py) and is now fully supported by HuggingFace PEFT.

->  The code and checkpoints for reproducing the results of the four experiments reported in the paper will be released soon.
-Please be aware that releasing the code and checkpoints to the public necessitates an internal review process within the company, which can be time-consuming.
-We appreciate your understanding on this matter.
+#  The code and checkpoints for reproducing the results of the four experiments reported in the paper are now released under [NVlabs/DoRA](https://github.com/NVlabs/DoRA)!!

 ## DoRA: Weight-Decomposed Low-Rank Adaptation